Kulinych/kufar/README.md

 # parsing
-This script sned notice telegram channel when new AD in keysearch on kufar.by
+This script send notice telegram channel when new AD in keysearch on kufar.by

 Change file on executable chmod +x parsing.py
 Edit crontab -e